KingJamesSong/DifferentiableSVD/README.md

 In the task of global covaraince pooling, the SVD-Pad\'e achieves the best performances.
 You are free to try other methods in your research.

 ## Usages
+The codes is modifed on the basis of [iSQRT-COV](https://github.com/jiangtaoxie/fast-MPN-COV)

 See the [requirements.txt](https://github.com/KingJamesSong/DifferentiableSVD/blob/main/requirements.txt) for the specific required packages.

 To train AlexNet on ImageNet, choose a spectral meta-layer in the script and run: